arghadutta21/Startup-Lens/README.md

-# StartupLens Lite
+# Startup Lens

-StartupLens Lite is a web application that helps entrepreneurs, students, startup founders, and investors quickly evaluate a business idea before investing significant time or money into it.
+Startup Lens is a web application that helps entrepreneurs, students, startup founders, and investors quickly evaluate a business idea before investing significant time or money into it.

-Think of it as a "Startup Health Check Tool."
+It can be thought as a "Startup Health Check Tool."

 ## Features
-- **AI Analysis:** Submit your idea and receive AI-driven feedback instantly.
+- **AI Analysis:** User can submit ideas and receive AI-driven feedback instantly.
 - **Score:** Get a 0-100 score indicating startup viability.
 - **SWOT:** Automated strengths, weaknesses, opportunities, and threats analysis.
 - **Reports:** Generate PDF reports for sharing or pitching.